 Early Life

 Charles de Ganahl Koch was born on November 1, 1935, in Wichita, Kansas.
-His father, Fred C. Koch, was a chemical engineer and entrepreneur who founded Koch Industries in 1940.
-Charles grew up in a wealthy family and attended private schools before enrolling at the Massachusetts Institute of Technology (MIT), where he earned bachelor's and master's degrees in engineering.
+He is one of four sons of Fred C. Koch, the founder of Koch Industries.
+His grandfather was a Dutch immigrant.
+Koch grew up in a family with a strong work ethic.
+He attended the Massachusetts Institute of Technology (MIT), where he earned a Bachelor of Science in general engineering (1957), a Master of Science in nuclear engineering (1958), and a Master of Science in chemical engineering (1959).

 Rise to Success